CS109-comment/NYTimes-Comment-Popularity-Prediction/README.md

-# NYTimes Comment Popularity Prediction
+# Predicting NYTimes Comment Success

 For our AC209 (Data Science) final course project, we predicted New York Times comment popularity.